allison-payne/data-structures/designdoc.md

 - Current structure has opportunities for improved organization and reusability
 - Implementation plan:
-  - Create a generic `DataStructureVisualization` component to be extended by specific structures
+  - [COMPLETED] ✓ Create a generic `DataStructureVisualization` component to be extended by specific structures
   - Implement shared utilities for visualization calculations
   - Extract common form controls into reusable components
   - Separate visualization logic from data structure implementation: